 - 1. Counseling, school-based mental health programs, and or/ specialized support services or mentoring. - H.B.
 Lee Middle School has three full-time counselors in addition to a full-time social worker.
 Each counselor supports a grade level while the social worker serves each grade and helps to provide families with resources around housing, utility, food and rent assistance.
-Through a grant known as the Promise Neighborhoods Initiative (PNI), students are offered culturally responsive supports, mentoring and activities. - 2.
-Preparation for and awareness of post-secondary education opportunities and/or entrance into the workforce. (e.g. career and technical education, transition to high school). - H.B.
-Lee is an AVID School, providing two sections of the AVID Elective at each grade level.
+Through a grant known as the Promise Neighborhoods Initiative (PNI), students are offered culturally responsive supports, mentoring and activities. - Preparation for and awareness of post-secondary education opportunities and/or entrance into the workforce. (e.g. career and technical education, transition to high school). - H.B.
+Lee is an AVID School, providing a section of the AVID Elective at the 7th and 8th grade levels in addition to offering AVID Excel, a program designed to put English Language Learners on a trajectory toward being accepted into the AVID Elective.
 The AVID program's specific focus is to place kids on a college trajectory who will typically first-generation college goers.
 Additionally, we are getting ready to implement Naviance schoolwide.
 Naviance is a comprehensive K-12 college and career readiness solution that helps districts and schools align student strengths and interests to postsecondary college and career options.
-Finally, we are receiving Measure 98 monies for the 2021-2022 school year that will allow us to create more CTE programs at the middle school level, aligning with current offerings at Reynolds High School. - 3.
-Implementation of a tiered model to prevent and address problem behavior, as well as early intervention systems for students struggling academically. - H.B.
-Lee has implemented a Multi-Tiered Systems of Support (MTSS) program as a comprehensive initiative to address both behavioral and academic challenges for our students. - 4.
-Assisting preschool children in the transition to local elementary school programs.
+Finally, we are again receiving Measure 98 monies for the 2022-2023 school year that will allow us to create more CTE programs at the middle school level, aligning with current offerings at Reynolds High School. - 3.
+Implementation of a tiered model to prevent and address problem behavior, as well as early intervention systems for students struggling academically.

+H.B.
+Lee has implemented a Multi-Tiered Systems of Support (MTSS) program as a comprehensive initiative to address both behavioral and academic challenges for our students.

+4. Assisting preschool children in the transition to local elementary school programs.
 ESSA Section 1114(b)(7)(A)(iii)(I-III, V).